Rrocketter/Spotify-to-Youtube-Downloader/README.md

    - Click on the three dots (...) next to the playlist name, then choose "Share" > "Copy Playlist Link."
    - Replace `'YOUR_SPOTIFY_PLAYLIST_ID/URL'` in the script with the copied playlist link.

+4. **Path to Folder**
+   - Create a folder, this is where the mp3 music files are going to be downloaded
+   - copy the path to that folder and paste it into

 ### Running the Script

 Once you have completed the configuration steps, you are ready to run the script.